alekal1/bowling-library/README.md

 #### This plugin could be used in two different ways

+Since this library is using Spring boot as REST API client, make sure to add spring boot dependencies into you main project.

 [Option 1] In your project add `@EnableInternalBowlingClient` under your configuration.
 This will use implementation from `src/main/java/ee/alekal/bowlingscore/internal` package.